 11. Drift net fishing

-TMB is the first Thai commercial bank to issue Green Bond with International Financial Corporation, a member of the World Bank Group (IFC) as sole investor.
-The proceeds raised from USD 60 million Green Bond (approximately THB 1.8 billion Baht), with a 7-year tenor, have been used exclusively to finance climate- smart projects, particularly renewable energy and energy efficiency projects, in line with TMB’s green lending expansion plan.
+The Bank is the first Thai commercial bank to issue Green Bond with International Financial Corporation, a member of the World Bank Group (IFC) as sole investor.
+The proceeds raised from USD 60 million Green Bond (approximately THB 1.8 billion Baht), with a 7-year tenor, have been used exclusively to finance climate- smart projects, particularly renewable energy and energy efficiency projects, in line with the Bank’s green lending expansion plan.
 It will also provide an alternative source of long-term green finance in the country.
-Moreover, TMB will also issue a second bond, raising USD 90 million from IFC, to support SME lending program and increase access to finance for Thailand’s SME, a key contributor to Thailand’s economy.
+Moreover, the Bank will also issue a second bond, raising USD 90 million from IFC, to support SME lending program and increase access to finance for Thailand’s SME, a key contributor to Thailand’s economy.

 32,407 tonnes estimated GHG emission reduction per year from green bond